What is the closing disclosure form?

 Buying a home is complicated and can involve a lot of people, including attorneys, inspectors and government officials.

 Their services aren't free.
-Closing costs are the various fees that these actors in your mortgage production must be paid to the professionals who help you secure your mortgage.
+Closing costs are the various fees that must be paid to the professionals who help you secure your mortgage.

 They include lawyer fees, a title search fee, a fee for recording the deed, and maybe even a simple application fee for the mortgage.